ProjectEvergreen/greenwood/www/pages/docs/front-matter.md

 ### Import files

-If you want to import custom files such as custom components you can do the following:
+If you want to import custom files such as custom components you can use the predefiend variable `imports` in the following way:

 ```render md
 ---